Duluth Loop

 Announcements

-Final Proposed Route
+Final Approved Route

 Minnesota Power submitted a final proposed route to the MN DOC/MN PUC.
 This route was developed by considering the purpose and need of the project, reviewing cultural, environmental, and infrastructure data, and by considering comments submitted during our two rounds of public outreach.
 The proposed route width varies from about 500 feet wide to approximately 1,800-feet wide (250 feet to 900 feet on either side of the centerline for the transmission line).
 The final right-of-way width needed to operate and maintain the transmission line will vary depending on specific structure type, but will generally range between 100 - 130ft tall.